s545111/assignment2_Bantu/AboutMe.md

-#Qoutes
+# Inspirational Quotes

 ---

-> “Be yourself; everyone else is already taken.”
+> “Be yourself everyone else is already taken.”
 >> ―*Oscar Wilde*
 >
 > “All our dreams can come true, if we have the courage to pursue them.”